kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

   very personal, and they ensured it was a space where we could both be vulnerable and find a source of strength in each other.
 I enjoyed it a lot!
 - In terms of the internship, they gave me a really great, competitive offer, a project I enjoyed working on, and we had regular Check-ins with the
   Code 2040 point of contact within the company.
 They did a really great job at supporting us, and I enjoyed my time at my host company this summer.
+- I had a check-in with two managers (one of them was the main manager), and both were incredibly kind and helpful.
+I was also paired with two "buddies";
+  both of whom had been interns last summer and secured full-time offers the following summer.
+One was also a past Code 2040 Fellow, too!
-- It very much influenced my deciding to work on a project I'm working on, and I'm really thankful that especially this year, I participated in
+- My time during the Code 2040 Fellowship very much influenced my deciding to work on a project I'm working on, and I'm really thankful that especially this year, I participated in
   Code 2040.